WORKSHOP

 Say “GO” and stop them after 30 seconds.
 Did they get them all divided evenly?
 Probably not.

-Put the cards back in the middle of each table and tell them once again that they can’t touch the cards until you say “GO”.
+Put the cards back in the middle of each table and tell them once again that they can’t touch the

 Go on to the plan stage.